mthiebaux/JSNtemplate/README.md

 The 'api' button will append contents from the input text field to a GET request.
 Each call to the /api handler (and each press of the API button) reads a count value out of ./data.json, increments it, updates the file, and returns that value.

-The output response object will appear something like the following, mirroring the parsed inputs:
+The output response object will report something like the following, mirroring the parsed inputs:

 ```
 response: {